Milwaukee County, WI

 The IRES Pilot Project Process Evaluation Report details findings from the implementation of strategies to improve recidivism and job readiness for people returning to the two communities from incarceration.

-The fact sheet provides an overview of the project and discusses the recently released report as well as other key learnings and insights for jurisdictions looking to improve their systems.
+The fact sheet provides an overview of the project and discusses the recently released report as well as other key takeaways and insights for jurisdictions looking to improve their systems.